-Usually each Warrior may shoot once in the Shooting Phase - there are exceptions to this but you'll find details of those in the rules for your chosen faction.
+Usually each warrior may shoot once in the shooting phase - there are exceptions to this but you'll find details of those in the rules for your chosen faction.

-A Warrior may not shoot if they are engaged in Hand-To-Hand Combat or if they ran or Charged in that turn's Movement Phase.
-Some Warriors have skills that allow them to run and fire but unless yours has that skill it's running or Shooting - not both!
+A warrior may not shoot if they are engaged in handto-hand combat or if they ran or charged in that turn's movement phase.
+Some warriors have skills that allow them to run and fire but unless yours has that skill it's running or shooting - not both!

-Work through each of your Models one at a time.
-Choose which Warrior is going to shoot and what weapon they are using.
-Pick the Target, and then check Line Of Sight to see if they can Hit the Target.
-If they manage to Hit their Target you then check to see if they have caused any Wounds and Damage.
-Once this is done you move on to the next Warrior.
-It's usually best to do all Warriors riding in a single Vehicle before moving on to others to make keeping track of things easier (but it's not mandatory!).
+Work through each of your models one at a time.
+Choose which warrior is going to shoot, pick their target, and then check to see if they have hit.
+If they have hit their opponent you then check to see if they have caused any wounds and damage.
+Once this is done you move on to the next warrior.
+It's usually best to do all warriors riding in a single vehicle before moving on to others to make keeping track of things easier (but it's not mandatory!).